Choose another lake

 Average

-A total of 259 Bluegills were collected ranging from 4.4 – 7.6", with 259 > Stock size of 3.1".
-Average length was 5.5".
-This survey did meet the minimum required number of fish > Stock size (n = 50) to quantify population demographics as set forth in the Lake Management Plan (LMP).
-Body condition fell within the goal range.
+A total of 527 Bluegills were collected ranging from 2.0 – 7.9 in, with 526 greater than stock size (3.1").
+Average length was 15.9".
+Body condition (as indexed by relative weight) fell within the goal range.
 A high body condition indicates sufficient forage for fish growth.
-Despite Bluegill densities being high, and good Bluegill body condition, very few larger Bluegill were collected This is to be expected with the poor Largemouth bass population.
+Despite Bluegill densities being high, and good Bluegill body condition, very few larger Bluegill were collected.
+This is to be expected with the poor Largemouth bass population.

 LARGEMOUTH BASS